 Public funding for postgraduate research is mainly provided by research councils who make awards directly to the University.
 Our Academic Schools also offer some research bursaries and studentships.

 You can find out more information about these funding opportunities through our Doctoral School.

-If you're an NTIC student you're not eligible to apply for an NTU international scholarship.
+If you're an NTIC student you're not eligible to apply for a University international scholarship.